DevExpress/devextreme-react/README.md

 ## <a name="working-with-data"></a>Working with Data ##
-DevExtreme includes the [data layer](https://js.devexpress.com/Documentation/Guide/Data_Layer/Data_Layer/), that enables you to read and write data stored in different data sources.
+DevExtreme includes the [data layer](https://js.devexpress.com/Documentation/Guide/Data_Layer/Data_Layer/) that enables you to read and write data stored in different data sources.

-The example below demonstrates how to use [DataSource](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/) with DevExtreme Components.
+The example below demonstrates how to use a [DataSource](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/) with DevExtreme Components.

 ```jsx
 import React from 'react';